Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ### **Video Route**

-> ***If you enter this route, follow instructions in `DLTdv8a Integration/README.md` after this step.
-You can still follow the steps listed here if you want to reconstruct a single frame of the video, but that's likely not your intention with video data.***
+> **If you enter this route, follow instructions in `DLTdv8a Integration/README.md` after this step.
+You can still follow the steps listed here if you want to reconstruct a single frame of the video, but that's likely not your intention with video data.**

-- In the UI prompt, locate the video containing the object to be tracked on your computer.
+- (UI Browser) Locate the video containing the object to be tracked on your computer.
 The video could be in the various formats accepted by MATLAB's VideoReader, but the import process will convert a copy of it to MP4 and save it in either the default project directory or to a path of your choosing.

 - When prompted to undistort the video, type `y` in the command window to begin the undistortion process described in `create_undistorted_vid_and_frames.m`.
+Otherwise, type `n` to skip directly to frame extraction without undistortion.

     ```
     NOTE: Undistortion requires distortion coefficients from BCT in merged format as produced by "calib_process_results.m".